 Setting up your GitHub Connector

-This article is for Account Owners and Project Managers user in Smartling and Admin users in GitHub.
+This article is for Smartling Account Owners and Project Managers users and GitHub Admin users.

 This article will walk you through the following steps to set up your Smartling GitHub Connector:

 - Setting up your Admin Team in GitHub

 - Setting up a GitHub Project in Smartling

 - Creating a Configuration Set